DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/45 Grouping/20 API/20 Expand and Collapse Groups.md

     ---

 - **Groups of a specific level**
     The same **expandAll(groupIndex)** and **collapseAll(groupIndex)** methods expand and collapse groups of a specific level if you pass a non-negative integer as the **groupIndex** parameter to them.
 It is the same **groupIndex** that a column gets when it participates in grouping.
-The column's [autoExpandGroup](/api-reference/_hidden/dxDataGridColumn/autoExpandGroup.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#autoExpandGroup') option specifies the initial state of groups of this level.
+The column's [autoExpandGroup](/api-reference/_hidden/dxDataGridColumn/autoExpandGroup.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#autoExpandGroup') property specifies the initial state of groups of this level.

     ---